What￼ is Sound Walk Sunday?

 - Andrew Stuck, (UK) – founder of the Museum of Walking in 2007, and Sound Walk Sunday in 2017.

-- Nigel Bristow (UK) – award-winning filmmaker and installation artist
+- NG Bristow (UK) – award-winning filmmaker and installation artist

 - Babak Fakhamzadeh (BR) – digital artist, co-creator of Dérive app, creator of Sauntering verse, The Museum of Yesterday